praveenkumar262/Online-Learning-Platform-Mern/README.md

 - [Run the Project](#run-the-project)

 ## Project Overview
-EduSphere is a digital platform providing tools and resources to facilitate learning and education over the internet.
+Study App is a digital platform providing tools and resources to facilitate learning and education over the internet.
 Users can enroll in courses, track their progress, and earn certifications.
 The platform is designed to ensure ease of use for all users, including students, teachers, and administrators.

 ## Key Features
 - **User-Friendly Interface:** Intuitive navigation for seamless learning.